 I love it when students raise challenging questions in class and present new ideas.

-Minor in Children’s Literature: 18 credits (6 courses)The Children's Literature Minor is designed to explore the various forms of literature written for children.
-Students investigate literary shifts involving the ways adults imagine and shape children's virtues and capabilities as well as how children live out or resist those fantasies.
+Students minoring in Children’s Literature explore the various forms of literature written for children.
+Students investigate literary shifts involving the ways adults imagine and shape a young person’s virtues and capabilities as well as how children live out or resist those fantasies.
 Analyzing texts written for children and about childhood, this minor provides the opportunity for both breadth and depth of study.
-English majors are ineligible for the minor but may concentrate in children's literature.
+English majors are ineligible for the minor but may design a concentration in Children’s Literature.

 Children’s Literature minors must choose four of the following courses, one of which must require a researched literary analysis:

 Students are encouraged to choose from the courses listed above and/or choose relevant courses in related disciplines by approval of the director, Dr. Sara Lindey (email@example.com).

 The Minor in Creative Writing serves students who have a passionate interest in writing.
 Following a flexible program of student in fiction, poetry, creative nonfiction and literary translation, aspiring writers explore the contemporary landscape of genres and forms with attention to elements of craft and critique.
 Minors probe intersections with their major field of study and,in the creative process, discover a vehicle for inquiry that can be applied to other disciplines.
 The minor in Creative Writing cultivates an appreciation for the richness, flexibility, and power of language, as well as a capacity for expression that distinguishes students in an array of professional pursuits.EL 110- Introduction to Creative Writing must be taken before or at the same time as other Creative Writing courses.

 Creative Writing minors may then choose five 5 of the following courses: